A rich chocolate cake soaked in butterscotch and sweetened condensed milk with creamy topping makes this amazing Heath Bar Cake recipe.

 Adding extra ingredients to help enhance the flavors that you desire will make a basic cake mix taste so much better.
 This Heath Bar Cake is really rich and moist with a sweet crunch from the Heath Bars on top.
 The whipped topping is a perfect way to add additional texture and creaminess and perfectly compliments the richness that the sweetened condensed milk and butterscotch topping add.

 It would be easy to try a variety of candy bars on a single cake by making strips with different flavors.
-What type of candy bar do you think would taste great sprinkled on top of this recipe?

 - Bake chocolate cake per directions on the box.
 Poke holes over the entire top of cake with the handle of a wooden spoon.